 Some major crypto exchanges have skyrocketed in trading volume, and that’s unlikely to change.
 In short, with coins such as Bitcoin being as strong as they are, crypto will keep providing opportunities for rookies and seasoned traders alike.
 But, all of that hinges on how savvy the individual trader is and how proficient they are in maximizing their gains, and that in no small part depends on the trading platform of choice.

 On that note, if you’re someone who wants to get the most out of their investment or even get an optimal return on cryptocurrency day trading, it’s probably a good idea to take a better look at the crypto exchanges and what they offer.
-A good starting point, and sometimes the deciding factor, are the fees each exchange platform has, but if you’re looking at a more broad overview, check out our list of crypto exchange reviews for Canada, Australia, the UK, and the USA.
+A good starting point, and sometimes the deciding factor, are the fees each exchange platform has, but if you’re looking at a more broad overview, check out our crypto exchange reviews for Canada, Australia, the UK, and the USA.